 Once it has been determined that WRF money will be used on a dwelling, the sub-grantee must document the actions to be taken to make the dwelling ready for weatherization, the entity performing the work, and the cost of the work.
 The information will be documented on the new Form 120 Weatherization Readiness.
 All dwellings that receive pre-weatherization measures must receive an independent inspection to ensure the measures were installed correctly and the dwelling is safe.
 OEO anticipates this inspection will be conducted by a city or county inspector in the jurisdiction.
-Sub-grantees must obtain written approval from OEO to use an entity other than the county or city inspector to conduct the inspection.
-Subgrantees must verify and document the inspector is credentialed and qualified to conduct the inspector (i.e., county inspection form) in the client file and complete Form 120 verifying the work done on the dwelling passed inspection.
+Subgrantees must obtain written approval from OEO to use an entity other than the county or city inspector to conduct the inspection.
+Subgrantees must verify and document the inspector is credentialed and qualified to conduct the inspection.
+Subgrantees must include these credentials as well as copies of any paperwork used by the inspector (i.e., county inspection form) in the client file and complete Form 120 verifying the work done on the dwelling passed inspection.
 The contractor that performed the readiness work will not be paid until their work receives a passing inspection.
 Once the readiness work has been completed and the contractor has been paid, the sub-grantee should upload the relevant information (before and after pictures, contractor receipts, etc.) in DBA FACSPro and notify OEO.